A Comprehensive Survey on Network Traffic Synthesis: From Statistical Models to Deep Learning: Introduction

-While measured traffic traces and those generated using statistical models served as a main pillar of network traffic analysis in the past, the emerging design, provisioning, and management tools are based on data-driven approaches such as machine learning (ML) and artificial intelligence (AI).
-A major challenge for developing and training such modes is the need for large and complex data sets that represent network traffic including the interaction of myriads of technologies, protocols, and applications.
-For example, Deep Neural Network (DNN)-based tools typically require large volumes of network traffic data to achieve optimal performance~\cite{sivaroopan2024netdiffus, kattadige2021seta++}.
-However, it is essential that network traffic data, rich in fundamental traffic characteristics, provide valuable insights into their behavior.
-Another example where synthetic traffic will play a critical role is Digital Twin technology, which is envisioned to be an enabler for innovation in 5G/6G networking in many scenarios including industrial IoT and V2X systems ~\cite{mihai2022digital, li2024digital}.
-In many circumstances, creating the necessary conditions on physical networks for gathering appropriate data for such systems may not even be possible.
-For example, a digital twin may be developed prior to the actual deployment of a novel 6G configuration, or one may need to create multiple disruptions to evaluate the robustness of a configuration.
-Such cases can be handled only via synthetic traffic traces.
-Even with a dedicated network, collecting high-quality traffic from real-world settings remains challenging.
+While measured traffic traces and those generated using statistical models served as a main pillar of network traffic analysis in the past, the emerging design, provisioning, and management tools are based on data-driven approaches such as Machine Learning, Artificial Intelligence and simulated environments such as Digital Twin (DT).
+A major challenge for developing and training such models is the need for large and complex datasets that represent network traffic including the interaction of myriads of technologies, protocols, topologies, and applications.
+For example, Deep Neural Network (DNN)–based tools typically require large volumes of network traffic data to achieve optimal performance~\cite{sivaroopan2024netdiffus, kattadige2021seta++}.
+Similarly, DT technology—an enabler for simulating 5G/6G networking in industrial Internet of Things (IoT), testing network disruptions and developing Vehicle-to-Everything (V2X) systems~\cite{mihai2022digital, li2024digital} etc., relies on accurate network traffic data even before real-world implementations.

+Even with dedicated systems and tools, collecting high-quality network traffic from real-world settings remains challenging due to multiple reasons.
+First, the sheer volume of data transmitted through networks makes it difficult to extract relevant traffic while filtering out noisy background data.
+In particular, these networks and the related traffic are highly diverse in their characteristics (e.g., protocol, burstiness, packet sizes etc.).
+For example, wired backbone networks often display high-throughput and relatively stable flows, whereas wireless and cellular networks are influenced by factors such as signal variability, interference, and user mobility, leading to more bursty and dynamic traffic patterns.